aaaaaa123456789/bsp/specification.md

 It is a fatal error to cause the calculations performed by the last three instructions to overflow.

 Note that no bounds checking is performed on the current file pointer: it is allowed to point to a position beyond the end of the file buffer by any amount.
+Also note that these instructions do nothing if the current file pointer is in locked state.

 ### Checking a SHA-1 hash